The Centre will lead or sponsor a number of lectures and other events.

 This year’s Urwick Prize was awarded in April for a paper ‘The Silent Politics of Temporal Work: A Case Study of a Management Consultancy Project to Redesign Public Health Care’, which addressed the tension generated between consultants and clients through their different perceptions of time.
 You can read the press release here.

-Professor Gerry McGivern of Warwick Business School will be delivering the Urwick Lecture on this on September 6.
-You can book here.
+Professor Gerry McGivern of Warwick Business School delivered the Urwick Lecture on this on September 6.
+You can read Simon Davey’s report on the event here

 CHANGE LECTURE: 23 May 2018